Formats

 Mix them however you like

-Eleven formats, that many combinations.
+Thirteen formats, that many combinations.
 A 100% photo calendar for those who think in images.
 A calendar of letters for evenings that deserve paper.
 A mix of everything for the undecided.
 Or something nobody's tried yet.

 You fill it in as it comes to you, day after day.
 It's your story, tell it your way.

-P.S.eleven formats, and the loveliest is the one you choose tonight.
+P.S.thirteen formats, and the loveliest is the one you choose tonight.

 Which format for the very first day?